CSE Short Courses are offered at the annual meeting in May. Information about upcoming annual meetings can be found here.

 Who Should Attend: Editors-in-chief, editors, associate editors, and chairs of publications committees, particularly those who are new to their position or who are taking on additional responsibility.

-Short Course for Publication Management
+Short Course on Publication Management

-Short Course on Journal Metrics
+Short Course on Diversity, Equity, and Inclusion

 Short Course on Publication Ethics